Wynyard School

 Kirkpatrick

 Between 19 September 1914 and 26 April 1917, Clive studies privately with Kirkpatrick, called ‘The Great Knock’.
 These years allow Clive to discover something about himself, without the pressure and expectations of an institution and peers.
 Under Kirkpatrick, Clive improves his Greek and Latin, and learns French, Italian, and German.
 But he leads a double life.
 On the one hand, he masters and employs the logical, rationalistic methods of Kirkpatrick in his studies.
-But he is at the same time intensely romantic and imaginative.
-Kirkpatrick’s atheism influences Clive and his own begins to take shape, although he carefully keeps it hidden from his father.
-Remarkably, in March 1916, Clive experiences the reading of the book Phantastes by poet, preacher, lecturer, and novelist George MacDonald (1824–1905) as a great literary experience.
-He appreciates the beauty of MacDonald’s writing, his symbolism, and the way MacDonald sees divinity in ordinary things.
+At the same time, he is intensely romantic and imaginative.
+Kirkpatrick’s atheism influences Clive, and his own begins to take shape.
+He carefully keeps it hidden from Father Albert, and on 6 December 1914, he is confirmed at St Mark’s Church in Belfast.
+Remarkably, in March 1916, Clive experiences the reading of the religious book Phantastes by the Scottish poet, preacher, and writer George MacDonald (1824–1905) as a great literary experience.
+He appreciates the beauty of MacDonald’s writing, his symbolism, and how MacDonald sees divinity in ordinary things.
 Later, C.S.
 Lewis calls this ‘holiness’.
 From MacDonald, he learns many major themes that become central to his own thinking and writing.
 In 1946, Lewis edits George MacDonald.
 An Anthology, a book with 365 brief quotations gleaned from the religious writings of MacDonald.
+In April 1917, Clive left Kirkpatrick to study at University College in Oxford.